Prashantkry/Code-Snippet-Creator/README.md

    1. Here layout is created which will be common throughout the project
 2. Page file in routes
    1. here main page structure is created
+3. CodeSnippetCard file is created in src
+   1. Here layout of card is created when snippet is created
+   2. also out content as Favorite or delete it
+   3. mark it unfavorite when not needed
+   4. also functionality is made in script tag
+   5. **CodeBlock** -> It help for styling and show off code in app is imported from skelton
+   6. then it is exported to routes page.svelte and used there for creating snippet
+4.